 1963 Topps is one of the most popular products from that era and houses one of the important Lou Brock cards.
 Many collectors like the design, photography, and sharp colors found on these cards.
 The set also features some great rookie cards, such as Willie Stargell and Pete Rose.
 This Brock card is found in the short-printed high numbers, making it harder to find and more desirable with vintage collectors.

-One of the scarcest and more expensive Lou Brock cards comes from the 1971 Topps Greatest Moments.
-There are 55 cards in the set, but they had a low distribution and are condition sensitive due to the black borders.
-The front of the cards feature a highlight from the player's 1970 season with a newspaper-style blurb on the back.
+One of the rarest and more expensive Lou Brock cards comes from 1971 Topps Greatest Moments.
+There are 55 cards in the set, but they had a low distribution and are condition-sensitive due to the black borders.
+The fronts feature a highlight from the player's 1970 season with a newspaper-style blurb on the back.
 Brock's card recognized his sixth consecutive season with more than 50 stolen bases.
 This elusive card can often command a price far beyond his rookie card when high-grade copies come up for sale.

 The most popular Lou Brock card is easily his 1962 Topps rookie card.
 While the wood designs seem to draw mixed reaction from collectors, this is one of the most recognizable Topps sets ever made.
 Lou Brock shares the rookie spotlight in this set with Gaylord Perry.
 Although 1962 Topps is noted for the many variations, the Lou Brock card is not among these.
 The background coloring on Brock's card is one key to finding a clean copy of this rookie card as many now display a faded-orange color behind the portrait-style photograph.